-Atherosclerosis is not limited to the heartAugust 29th, 2011 in Cardiology /
+Atherosclerosis is not limited to the heartAugust 29, 2011 in Medicine & Health / Cardiology

 For cardiologists, coronary artery disease is the most important presentation of atherosclerosis.
 Patients with coronary artery disease may also have symptomatic or asymptomatic atherosclerosis in other vascular areas (peripheral artery disease).

 The presence of atherosclerotic disease at one vascular site increases the likelihood of the disease at another site.
 In the elderly, who constitute the dominant part of patient population, the overlap of coronary artery disease, cerebrovascular disease and lower extremity artery disease is particularly high.
 In consequence, increasing numbers of patients with heart disease need to be assessed for problems in other vascular sites.
 On the other hand, a substantial proportion of patients with peripheral artery diseases will die from coronary artery disease.